Acknowledgement of Paternity Affidavit

-The Acknowledgment of Paternity Affidavit is for women who are not married at the time of the child's birth, or has not been married within 300 days from the date of conception.
-This document is generated from either the hospital at the time of the child’s birth, local health department, or a Child Support Enforcement Agency (CSEA).
+The Acknowledgment of Paternity Affidavit is for women who are not married at the time of the child's birth, or not married within 300 days from the date of conception.
+This document is generated from either the hospital at the time of the child’s birth, or after the birth at a local health department or a Child Support Enforcement Agency (CSEA).
 If the mother is married and the husband is not the father of the child, the mother and the biological father can contact the CSEA for genetic testing.
 The CSEA has the authority to order Vital Statistics to remove the husband's information based on their findings, and put the biological father's information on the birth certificate.
+Click here to use the CSEA office locator for contact information of each county office.

-The biological father and mother must complete an affidavit to be placed on the original birth certificate.
+The biological father and mother must both sign the paternity affidavit to be placed on the original birth certificate.
 No signatures of the parents are required on the original birth certificate.

 This document can do the following: